MicrosoftDocs/Viva/WorkplaceAnalytics/Includes/analyst-requirements.md

 **Licensing notes**

-* An employee need not have a Workplace Analytics license to perform analyst duties; they merely need the analyst role.
+* To use analyst features, an employee needs only to have the [analyst role](../use/user-roles#role-descriptions-and-access-levels) assigned.
+They do not need to have been assigned a Workplace Analytics license.

-* The predefined templates that are available in the Query designer create dashboards by using the Power BI desktop application.
-Power BI desktop requires no license; you can download it free by going to [Getting started with Power BI](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/).
+* The predefined templates available in Query designer require the use of the Power BI desktop.
+Power BI desktop requires no license; you can download it for free by going to [Getting started with Power BI](https://powerbi.microsoft.com/en-us/getting-started-with-power-bi/).